All ESFRS policies adhere to the Suzuki Association of the Americas Aspirational Code of Ethics

 Participation in the ESFRS program is open to all student families who wish to learn music through the Suzuki mother-tongue approach.
-It is not mandatory to register through the Suzuki Charter Elementary School – we operate completely independently from that institution, although we have rented some classroom space from them.
+It is not mandatory to register through the Suzuki Charter Elementary School – we operate completely independently from that institution.

 Attendance at rehearsals is mandatory to participate in concerts.

 One of the wonderful benefits of Suzuki style music learning is the development of performance confidence.
 The students know the material very well, so they can approach the stage without fear.
 Rehearsals for concert events take place during group lessons.
 If parents do not bring their children to group, the students have no idea what they are supposed to do at the concert.
 This undermines all the confidence that we have very carefully and methodically built up for them.
 In order to fulfill our mandate to build confident performers, we have to be strict about rehearsal attendance.